Do you like urban fantasy? How about tough, determined heroines? Cunning, villainous princes? If you answered yes, then have I got the ebook for you.

-If you want a sneak peek, check out the entire first chapter below.
+If you want a sneak peek of Poison and Honey, check out the entire first chapter below.

 Leigh Morgan was having a nightmare about the horse-headed man when someone shook her awake.
 Her eyelids shot open, and every muscle in her body tensed.
 Where was she?
 Where was the closest weapon?